denten-books/plain-text/main.md

 in your hand, near to your eye, embedded, or embodied.
 Close reading limited to the parsing of content and representation risks missing the machinations of naked circuit control.
-It looks like you are reading a book, but this book changes its internals as it receives instructions to inform and to control.
+It looks like you are reading a book, but this book changes its internals as it receives instructions to inform and to govern.
 For now I ask only who controls the device?
 But were a book also a pill or fused with the neural circuitry of the brain, would you know what and whom you were reading?